JacobSmxth/SkyCast/README.md

    ```bash
    cd SkyCast
    ```
+3. **Configure your API key:**
+   Follow the steps in the [API Configuration](#api-configuration) section.
-3. **Run the application:** Open the index.html file in your preferred browser.
+4. **Run the application:**
+   Open the `index.html` file in your preferred browser.

 ---

 ## Usage

-Simply open the index.html in your browser, enter a city name in the search bar, and view the current weather information.
+Simply open the `index.html` in your browser, enter a city name in the search bar, and view the current weather information.
+Make sure that the `config.js` file is properly set up with your OpenWeatherMap API key for the app to function correctly.